MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     For example, use the following task to consolidate the email service duplications:

     ```text
     Refactor the EmailService class to eliminate duplicate logic in the helper methods.
 Create a unified approach for template building, subject formatting, email sending, and activity logging that can handle both order and return confirmations.
 The public methods SendOrderConfirmation and SendReturnConfirmation should remain, but they should use shared private helper methods.
+Build and test the code to ensure the functionality remains intact.
+Continue working until the unified approach is fully integrated.
     ```

 1. Review and accept the changes.